Michael J. Fox: Parkinson's disease

-Fox started displaying symptoms of early-onset Parkinson's disease in early 1991 while shooting the film Doc Hollywood and was diagnosed shortly thereafter.
+Fox started displaying symptoms of early-onset Parkinson's disease (PD) in early 1991 while shooting the film Doc Hollywood and was diagnosed shortly thereafter.
 Though his initial symptoms were only a twitching little finger and a sore shoulder, he was told that within a few years he would not be able to work.
 The causes of Parkinson's disease are not well understood, and may include genetic and environmental factors.
 Fox is one of at least four members of the cast and crew of Leo and Me who developed early-onset Parkinson's.
 According to Fox, this is not enough people to be defined as a cluster so it has not been well researched.
 In 2020, he told Hadley Freeman of The Guardian: "I can think of a thousand possible scenarios: I used to go fishing in a river near paper mills and eat the salmon I caught; I've been to a lot of farms; I smoked a lot of pot in high school when the government was poisoning the crops.
 But you can drive yourself crazy trying to figure it out."